Research Divisions and Research Groups

-Meteorology at Reading is world-renowned for its pioneering research on the fundamental dynamics and physics of weather and climate.
-Our research is tackling some of the most critical environmental issues facing society today, aiming to understand and improve predictions of climate change, hazardous weather and air pollution.
-In the 2008 Research Assessment Exercise, 75% of our research was graded as world leading or internationally excellent, making us the highest-graded UK department focusing on the fundamental science of weather and climate.
+The Department of Meteorology is world-renowned for its pioneering research on the fundamental dynamics and physics of weather and climate.
+Our research divsions and research groups tackle some of the most critical environmental issues facing society today, including understanding and predicting climate, hazardous weather & air pollution.

-For further information contact the Head of Department for Research Professor Robin Hogan.
+For further information contact the Head of Department for Research Professor Keith Haines.